artifacthub/hub/docs/keptn_annotations.md

 - **keptn/kind** *(string)*

 This annotation allows providing the kind of the integration.
-Supported values: *webhook*, *testing*, *deployment*, *notification*, *observability* and *sli-provider*.
+Supported values: *webhook*, *testing*, *deployment*, *notification*, *observability*, *remediation* and *sli-provider*.
 It's possible to add multiple kinds by using a comma separated list, like shown in the example below.

 - **keptn/version** *(string)*